matti-christmann/b-spline-surface-fit/README.md

 2. **Follow the GUI instructions:**
    Starting point for the reconstruction is a planar type point cloud in `.ply` format.
    Load `.ply` file.
    Set up parameters for the surface reconstruction process.
-Parameters are strongly case dependant, recommendations for plate fields (based on investigations done in the thesis) are:
+Parameters are strongly case dependant, recommendations for plate fields (based on investigations) are:
    ```sh
     voxel size = 2
     UDegree = 3